- Apply for a Grant

 - NON-ENDOWMENT PROJECT Fund: Used for immediate granting, and for launching marketing awareness events.
 Qualifies as a IRS charitable deduction if no benefit is given in return, but NOT for 40% ND income tax credit.

 NDCF as a qualfied IRS non-profit, is the support system for Mercer County Community Foundation (MCCF) bringing comprehensive charitable services to ND.
-This includes donor gift planning, bequest planning, and fiduciary services such as accounting, audit and money management to and for individuals, company leaders, families, and non-profits.
+This includes donor gift planning and bequest planning for individuals, company leaders, families, and non-profits, and fiduciary services such as accounting, audit and money management.
 This allows local volunteer committees to focus on telling their story of their foundation impact using marketing, granting, and growing the fund.

 ADVISORY COMMITTEE: Our local committee is the conduit between our foundation and our community.
 From diverse geography across the county, with our various backgrounds, and professional expertise we serve those wanting to create a Legacy in our community.
 Our roles include having a working knowledge of community quality of life project needs, promoting our foundations mission and impact in the community, answering questions of donors of if,when, and how of make a gift.
 This benefits community social groups, non-profits, donors.
 All in the spirit of building and sustaining a livable community!